 As tensions between Washington and Beijing worsen and become entangled with other global crises, European countries navigate an increasingly complex and uncertain terrain.
 This introduction has highlighted some continuity with the trends identified in the 2020 ETNC report.
 At the time, we noted that China's growing assertiveness was already prompting a strategic re-evaluation across Europe, a dynamic that has only become more pronounced in the wake of Russia's full-scale invasion of Ukraine.
 While this reassessment is not entirely uniform across the continent, it is evident in the growing disillusionment with initiatives such as the BRI and a broader reconsideration of Europe's economic ties with China, even if this shift has not yet clearly materialised in the data on trade and investment figures.
-The US also remains the key partner for most European countries, with important developments in security, however Washington is increasingly viewed as a disruptive actor in the European economic and security landscapes.
+The US also remains the key partner for most European countries, with important developments in the field of security, even though Washington is increasingly viewed as a disruptive actor in the European economic and security landscapes.
 Although the effects of US economic policies are not yet observable in the data, they hold the potential to significantly disrupt existing patterns of economic cooperation.

 In navigating US-China tensions and broader geopolitical challenges, there is a growing push across Europe for greater strategic autonomy.
-This report finds increasing convergence around the idea that Europeans should reduce their reliance on external powers-a shift reflected in the wider traction the concept of strategic autonomy has gained compared to the last ETNC report on this topic.
+This report finds increasing convergence around the idea that Europeans should reduce their reliance on external powers, a shift reflected in the wider traction the concept of strategic autonomy has gained compared to the last ETNC report on this topic.
 However, the practical implementation of this principle remains challenging.
-The difficulties in articulating a coherent economic security agenda exemplify the broader problem of translating these ambitions into policy frameworks.
-While meaningful progress has been made in some domains, others still lack clear definitions, coherent instruments, and sustained public debate, reflecting differing national priorities and positioning vis-à-vis China and the US.
+The difficulties in articulating a coherent economic security agenda exemplify the broader problem of translating these ambitions into actionable policy frameworks.
+While meaningful progress has been made in some domains, others still lack clear definitions, coherent instruments and sustained public debate, reflecting differing national priorities and positioning vis-à-vis China and the US.

-Moving forward, European countries will continue to navigate a complex set of factors: managing their relationships with China, responding to the demands and expectations of the transatlantic alliance, and advancing their own foreign policy priorities.
-These competing pressures are particularly evident in the balancing act many have faced on issues discussed in this introduction, such as 5G regulation and the adoption of Indo-Pacific strategies.
+Moving forward, European countries will continue to navigate a complex set of factors: managing their relationships with China, responding to the demands and expectations of the transatlantic alliance, and advancing their national foreign policy priorities.
+These competing pressures are particularly evident in the balancing act many have faced on issues discussed in this chapter, such as 5G regulation and the adoption of Indo-Pacific strategies.
 As US-China tensions deepen, these dynamics will remain central to shaping Europe's positioning in the evolving rivalry between the two powers.

 This introduction and the accompanying national chapters were last updated on 30 May 2025.
-The introduction draws on findings from the national chapters to highlight broad trends in European a selection of illustrative examples.
+The trends outlined here draw on insights from the national chapters to highlight broad developments in the Europe's positioning vis-à-vis the US and China.
 Readers are encouraged to explore the full set of country analyses for a more detailed understanding of the diverse national contexts and evolving policy responses.